Gabriel-lrx/Gabriel-lrx/README.md

-• 🔭 I’m currently working on SinabsySMP !
+• 🔭 I’m currently working on SinabsySMP & Ecliptio !

 • 📨 You can contact me on DISCORD : Gabriel_#4495